Eames Aluminum Group: History

-The chair was originally commissioned as outdoor seating for the home of J. Irwin Miller (founder of Cummins Engines) by Eero Saarinen and Alexander Girard.
+The chair was originally commissioned as outdoor seating for the Miller House, the home of longtime Cummins Engines president J. Irwin Miller, by Eero Saarinen and Alexander Girard.
 The original design featured a woven suspension back and seat stretched between aluminum ribs.
 The aluminum elements are produced by sand casting.

 It was designed by Charles Eames, Ray Eames, and Don Albinson; Charles and Don patented the design and innovative construction.
 Robert Staples also worked on it.
 Although it was originally called the "Indoor-Outdoor Group", it did not succeed as outdoor furniture, and by 1959, Herman Miller had renamed it the Eames Aluminum Group.

 The chair has been in production by Herman Miller since its inception in 1958, although details have changed over time.
 The original seat material was a mesh, which was quickly discontinued, with the most iconic version being black leather.
 In 1969, the Eames added a "Soft Pad" version with cushions.
 In 2001, a version with "Cygnus" mesh (similar to the Aeron chair's Pellicle) was introduced.
-The pedestal base design has had several variants: 4 legs with floor glides, redesigned 4 legs with glides or castors; 5 legs with glides or casters.
+The pedestal base design has undergone several variants, including four legs with floor glides, redesigned four legs with glides or castors, and five legs with glides or casters.
 The current workplace versions use the 5-leg configuration.

+Contestants on the British quiz show Mastermind and Mastermind Australia use the soft pad variant with detachable arms.